PDF 1,000 KB

 Take a deep nasal or throat swab, or sputum for respiratory viral testing.
 Use appropriate personal protective equipment when obtaining the sample.

-The Communicable Disease Control Branch, South Australia should be notified within 3 days of suspicion or confirmation of influenza on either on:
+The Communicable Disease Control Branch, South Australia should be notified within 3 days of suspicion or confirmation of influenza:

 Nationally, the Australian Influenza Surveillance Report and Activity Updates provides national data monitoring influenza activity and severity.